NikKowPHP/social-brain/conclusion.md

 I no longer walk into a room hoping my data is good enough; I walk in ready to conduct.

 The music is waiting.
-It's time to conduct.
+Your investigation begins now.